titusdecali/dripdotdesign/_posts/2020-02-12-reviewing-the-supply-single-edge-razor-2-0.md

 ### The 5 advantages of the Supply Single Edge Razor 2.0

-If you are still not convinced by the advantage of the Supply Single Edge Razor 2.0, we compared below the Supply Single Edge Razor 2.0 with a multiple blades razor you can get from a shave club or from your local supermarket.
+If you are still not convinced by the advantages of the Supply Single Edge Razor 2.0, we compared below the Supply Single Edge Razor 2.0 with a multiple blades razor you can get from a shave club or from your local supermarket.

 | --- | --- | --- |
 |  | Multiple blades | Single Edge Razor 2.0 |